Jewish medicine: Jewish Scholarship and Practice in the Islamic Medical World (8th-14th Centuries)

 Prominent Jewish physicians are also attested in North Africa and the Levant.
 Isaac Israeli (d. c.
 955), originally from Faiyum, Egypt, served the Aghlabid and Fatimid courts in Kairouan (in modern Tunisia).
-He authored influential Arabic treatises on fevers, the pulse, urine, and materia medica, many of which were later translated into Latin and Hebrew.
+He authored influential Arabic treatises on fevers, the pulse, urine, and materia medica, many of which were later translated into Latin, by Constantine the African, and Hebrew.
 His Kitāb al-Bawl (Book on Urine) was innovative in its physiological analysis and diagnostic use of uroscopy.
-He also wrote an ethical guide for physicians (Musar ha-Rof'im), emphasizing both moral conduct and bedside manner.
+He also wrote an ethical guide for physicians (Musar ha-Rof'im), emphasizing both moral conduct and bedside manner, integrating Talmudic traditions with Greek medical philosophies.

 In 12th-century Egypt, Maimonides (1138–1204) became the physician to Qadi al-Fadil, chief counsellor to Saladin.
 He authored a range of medical works in Arabic, including clinical consilia (personalized medical advice) and treatises on preventative care, convalescence, and specific conditions such as asthma, hemorrhoids, and poisoning.
 His Sharḥ Asmāʾ al-ʿUqqār is a medical glossary listing drug names in Arabic, Greek, Persian, Spanish, Moroccan, Egyptian, and Berber, showing the multilingual environment of Jewish medical scholarship.
+He did not include the Hebrew drug names, despite using them in other texts.
 Maimonides also produced a summary of Galen's works and a commentary on Ḥunayn ibn Ishāq.
 Another noteworthy physician, Ibn Jumay' (d. c.
 1198), served as private doctor to Saladin and wrote both a commentary on Avicenna's Canon of Medicine and a medical encyclopedia (Kitāb al-Irshād) focused on the welfare of body and soul.